Modrigue/Salsa_Nights/README.md

 # Salsa_Nights
-Find all salsa nights in Grenoble with this web calendar!
+Find all salsa nights in Grenoble and around with this web calendar!